Sindh govt moves Pak SC against acquittals in Daniel Pearl murder case

 The government of the southern province of Sindh on Wednesday filed the challenge before the Supreme Court against the April 2 order of the Sindh High Court, according to Dawn.
 The high court exonerated the conviction of Sheikh for killing Pearl.
 It acquitted three other accused namely Fahad Naseem, Sheikh Adil, and Salman Saqib, who had been earlier sentenced to life imprisonment by an Anti-Terrorism Court (ATC) of Karachi.

 A graphic video showing Pearl's decapitation was delivered to the US consulate a month later.
 Subsequently, Omar Sheikh was arrested in 2002 and sentenced to death by the trial court.
-Sindh Prosecutor General Fiaz Shah moved the appeal before the top court on the grounds that the 'last seen evidence', 'impersonation', and 'identification parade' was proved against the accused persons and maintained concurrently by the trial court.
+Sindh Prosecutor General Fiaz Shah moved the appeal before the top court because the 'last seen evidence', 'impersonation', and 'identification parade' was proved against the accused persons and maintained concurrently by the trial court.

 Moreover, the appeal pointed out that the video showing the committing of the murder of the WSJ reporter has been verified by a public official (an expert from PTV) and was never challenged.
 The collective proof along with the clear and categorical confessional statements of the accused and the co-accused (Ahmed Omar Saeed Sheikh), the acquittal and modification of sentence by the high court was not sustainable and was liable to be set aside, the appeal urged the Supreme Court.